Rik-de-Kort/ebb_proto/src/routes/grid/design.md

 Mouse events: navigating
 - [x] Double-click to start editing
 - [x] Click in gutter to select column or row
+- [ ] Double click in header to rename
 - [ ] Click-and-drag in gutter-betweens to resize column or row
 - [ ] Double-click in gutter-betweens to resize column or row to fit
     - This is probably a bit difficult